robertorosero/pyhtonmig/PCbuild/readme.txt

    running a Python core buildbot test slave; see SUBPROJECTS below)

 When using the Debug setting, the output files have a _d added to their name:  python30_d.dll, python_d.exe, parser_d.pyd, and so on.
+Both the build and rt batch files accept a -d option for debug builds.

 The 32bit builds end up in the solution folder PCbuild while the x64 builds land in the amd64 subfolder.
 The PGI and PGO builds for profile guided